Overview of Healthy at Home Eviction Relief Fund

 - Must forgive late fees, penalties, interest, and legal/court fees related to non-payment of rent.

 - Have a current written lease or sign a lease with their tenant.
-Click Here to download a lease template.
+Click Here to download a lease template (or lease addendum if needed).

 - Must agree not to evict for any past rent due prior to April 1, 2020.